naomis-archive/Weather-App/README.md

 ## Live Version

-This page is currently deployed.
-[View the live website.](https://www.nhcarrigan.com/Weather-App)
+This project is archived and thus is not currently deployed.

 ## Feedback and Bugs